UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 2.
 Circuit captured in Proteus ready for simulation.

 Thus, once the hardware circuit for the PCB is conceived, we organise a KiCad project CSD_LAB2_PCB_v1.zip.
 The schematic can be captured as shown in Fig. 5.
-Each component contains the symbol, the footprint, and a link to the datasheet to prepare the bill of materials (BOM) spreadsheet.
+Each component contains the symbol, the footprint along with its 3D model, and a link to the datasheet to prepare the bill of materials (BOM) spreadsheet.

 Schematic_KiCad